kkhrystynaa/Intelligent-risk-platform/README.md

 # Intelligent Risk Platform

 Intelligent web system for risk monitoring and geospatial visualization based on neural network analysis of video data.
+Public safety increasingly relies on intelligent systems that can detect potentially dangerous situations.
+However, AI systems used in real-world environments must be both accurate and reliable.
+This project explores how computer vision and geospatial analytics can support risk assessment while highlighting the importance of trustworthy AI predictions.
 ## Project Overview

 This project combines computer vision, neural networks and geospatial analytics in a single web platform for monitoring risk situations.